What is a Repeat Prescription?

 - You may hand in your computer slip or a note with your name, address, DoB and the medication required written clearly;

 - Set up a direct Repeat Prescription Order through your local Pharmacist;

 - Or By post.

 Repeat prescriptions will be ready in 48 working hours from your request.
-Please note if your prescription request is NOT on your repeat prescription your request will take longer to process and the doctor may wish to speak with you.
+Please note if your requested medication is NOT on your repeat prescription your request will take longer to process and the doctor may wish to speak with you.
 Delays may also occur if your medication request is different from what your doctor has prescribed for you.

 We will return your prescription to you by post if a stamped addressed envelope is provided.